eliashaeussler/composer-update-reporter/README.md

 [`eliashaeussler/composer-update-check`](https://github.com/eliashaeussler/composer-update-check)
 that can be used to automatically report outdated packages to various services.
-This allows strong automation in the area of quality assurance by reporting outdated packages directly to you, for example to Slack, Mattermost or even by mail.
-In addition, it is possible to implement your own services to which reports can be sent at any time.
+This allows strong automation in the area of quality assurance by reporting outdated packages directly to you, for example via Slack, Mattermost or by mail.
+It is even possible to implement your own service to which reports can be sent at any time.

 ## :rocket: Features